-The Joint Apprenticeship Committee for Ironworkers, Local Union #417, will conduct a recruitment from September 11, 2020 through May 31, 2021 for 10 Ironworker (Outside) apprentices.
+The Joint Apprenticeship and Training Committee for Ironworkers, Local Union #12, will conduct a recruitment from February 5, 2021 through January 7, 2022 for five Ironworker (Outside) apprentices.

 The Committee requires that applicants:

-Must have reliable means of transportation to and from various job sites and required classes at the approved school within the jurisdiction of Local Union #417.
-This includes the following counties: Dutchess, Orange, Putman, Rockland, Sullivan, and Ulster.
+Must have reliable transportation to and from various job sites and required classes at the approved school.

-For further information, applicants should contact Ironworkers Local Union #417 at (845) 566-8417.
+For further information, applicants should contact Ironworkers Local # 12 at (518) 435-0470.
 Additional job search assistance can be obtained at your local New York State Department of Labor Career Center (see: https://www.labor.ny.gov/career-center-locator/location-list-all.php).

 Apprentice programs registered with the Department of Labor must meet standards established by the Commissioner.
 Under state law, sponsors of programs cannot discriminate against applicants because of race, creed, color, national origin, age, sex, disability, or marital status.
 Women and minorities are encouraged to submit applications for apprenticeship programs.
 Sponsors of programs are required to adopt affirmative action plans for the recruitment of women and minorities.